 Below, a dresser-style cupboard houses a collection of antique English and oriental ceramics includes a series of limited-edition annual Liberty cups dating back to 1975.

 Below, a traditional kitchen dresser is filled with pretty floral china and old jam jars collected from various flea markets and antiques shops.
 Love this look?
 Find more inspiration with our country cottage home ideas to conjure up a similar feel in all your rooms.

-2. Or hang plates on the wall
+2. Or hang plates on the wall for an alternative display

 Hanging plates on a wall is a wonderful way to show them off as if they were artwork.
 Picking plates with similar colours but contrasting designs and spacing them evenly is the best way to create an eye-catching display, whether contemporary in style or more traditional.

 You needn't limit a display of plates to plates alone; combining them with pottery or ceramics – and even tiles – from the same manufacturer or in a similar style will allow you to create a stand-out display.

 The owner of the home below inherited his father’s passion for collecting, which has resulted in an impressive display of Delft blue tiles from the Netherlands.

 You needn't stick to ceramics, either.
 Basketwork plates will add warmth and texture to an otherwise neutral scheme.